 What You Need to Know about Concussions

-When it comes to these injuries, there are lots of misconceptions that can put you and your loved ones at risk.
-In what concerns concussion protocol, you need to know these two facts:
+There are lots of misconceptions about concussions that can put you or your loved ones at risk.
+You need to know two facts:

 Most people tend to think that losing consciousness is the key sign of a concussion.
 But in the majority of cases, the victim doesn’t lose concussions.

 If someone has a major fall or injury, don’t assume they’re okay just because they’re conscious.
 Instead, look for the common symptoms of concussions.